openhab/openhab-addons/bundles/org.openhab.binding.icalendar/README.md

 ## Supported Things

-The primary thing type is the calendar.
+The base thing type is the calendar.
 It is based on a single iCalendar file and implemented as bridge.
+The bridge just downloads the calendar regulary and provides little metadata about it.
 There can be multiple things having different properties representing different calendars.

+Each calendar-bridge may be attached to things of types `eventfilter`, `liveevent` or `tagexecutor`.

-Each calendar can have event filters which allow to get multiple events, maybe filtered by additional criteria.
+Event filters (`eventfilter`) allow to get multiple events, maybe filtered by additional criteria.
 Time based filtering is done by each event's start.

+Live event displays (`liveevent`) show details about the current event and the next one, allowing to be filtered by some textual fields and set off by a configured time.

+The tag executor (`tagexecutor`) allows to directly fire commands for changing items.

 ## Thing Configuration